 low-level alert: New Online Liquor License Application Portal Now Available!

 The business community and residents of Cook County are facing many challenges due to the COVID-19 outbreak.
-In an effort to alleviate some of the burden on our liquor license holders, the 2019-2020 license year has been extended to July 31, 2020.
-Accordingly, provided current license holders obtain a 2020-2021 license by that date, they will not be charged a late fee.
-This will also allow license holders to renew their Cook County liquor licenses in time to meet the Illinois Liquor Commission's extended date of July 31, 2020.
-Please click here for a complete list of the Cook County Financial Relief Package.
+In an effort to alleviate some of the burden on our liquor license holders, the 2020-2021 license year has been extended to June 30, 2021.
+Accordingly, provided current license holders obtain a 2021-2022 license by that date, they will not be charged a late fee.
+Additionally, some license and application fees have been reduced for the 2021-2022 license year, please click here to see these reductions.
+For a complete list of the Cook County Financial Relief Package please click here.

 The Cook County Liquor Control Commission regulates licensing and sale of alcohol in unincorporated Cook County Illinois.

 The Liquor Control Commission is presided over by the President of the Cook County Board of Commissioners who is the local Liquor Commissioner by virtue of State Statute 235ILCS 5/4-2.
 The Liquor Commissioner appoints persons to assist in the exercise of powers and duties authorized by State Statute 235 ILCS/ 4-1 to 4-7, and County ordinance, code of ordinances, Cook County Illinois Chapter 6 relating to alcoholic liquor.

 Liquor License applications shall include publication fees, fingerprint fees, proof of liquor liability insurance and undergo inspections from the Cook County Department of Building and Zoning, Cook County Department of Health, and Sheriffs Department prior to licensure.
 All forms for applications are provided below.